 Just like I mentioned above, if you are planning to source from retailers, no matter if you work manually, with Non-API or with Yes-API software – your eBay store is at risk of getting flagged and therefore getting fewer views and no one, no matter what they tell you, can remove the risk completely.
 Having that said, you can still make nice profits, especially as a beginner, and you can still grow your online business – all the way up to the scale you are limited to when sourcing from retailers and sell on eBay.

 One thing I am avoiding myself, and I am trying to stay politically correct and not tell others what to do or not to do here, but there are drop shippers who do manage to scale their eBay dropshipping business using retailers only, not just any retailers – the big 3.
-They do it by buying fake-identity stealth accounts and duplicating their stores again and again… By the time the store is being detected, they already open 2-3 new stores.
+They do it by buying fake-identity stealth accounts and duplicating their stores again and again… By the time the store is being detected, they have already open 2-3 new stores.

 It takes a lot of work to operate such a stealth fake-identity network of eBay accounts, no matter how automated is the software you are using, so if you are being offered to build a two-hours-per-day empire, make a conscious decision if that is the path you want your online business to go towards.
 Because by working with so many fake identities you are taking the risk of building a network of illegal eBay accounts, most of them you will build using fake names with real mailing addresses of real people.
 Does it worth the risk?
 I think you’ve got better alternatives.